ViVa: A Video-Generative Value Model for Robot Reinforcement Learning: Method

 where $\mathbf{z}_\tau^{\mathbf{q}}$ and $\mathbf{z}_\tau^{v}$ are modality-specific interpolated latents, $\mathbf{c}$ denotes the clean conditioning frames, and $\tau \sim \mathcal{U}[0,1]$ is the flow time step.
 We also experimented with jointly predicting future visual latents, but observed a degradation in value estimation accuracy.
 We hypothesize that this is due to the inherent difficulty mismatch between the two tasks: visual generation requires capturing high-dimensional spatial structure, while the value latent has a much simpler structure and is more susceptible to interference from the visual reconstruction objective during joint optimization.

 By treating all modalities as latent frames, our architecture repurposes a powerful video generator for value estimation while preserving its spatiotemporal priors.
 The inclusion of future proprioceptive prediction serves two purposes: it forces the model to internalize the robot's own dynamics, which is essential for tasks requiring precise limb coordination, and it provides an implicit measure of motion that complements visual cues for value estimation.
-By jointly reasoning from visual observations and predicting embodiment dynamics, our model captures a richer notion of how the task state evolves, enabling more accurate credit assignment in long-horizon manipulation tasks.